kasenetz/hbcd-docs/docs/datacuration/overview.md

 |   |__ <instrument_name>.tsv (repeat for all selected instruments)
 |   |__ <instrument_name>.json (repeat for all selected instruments)
 ```

-### Assembly BIDS Folder
-The **`assembly_bids`** folder includes raw MR, EEG, and motion data organized under subject/session-specific directories (see details of file contents [here](imaging.md)).
-In a large infant study, missing data is common, leading to variations in the number of folders and files available per subject and session.
-The HBCD acquisition spans multiple modalities, often collected at different times, with some acquisitions occurring on separate days even within the same modality.
-Participant-, session-, and scan-level data is captured by `participants.tsv`, `sessions.tsv`, and `scans.tsv` files respectively, each accompanied by JSON files with column descriptions and field definitions.

-### Phenotype Folder
-The **`phenotype`** folder includes instrument data, visit data, biosample, and demographics information for all participants (see details of file contents [here](phenotypes.md)).

 ## BIDS Conversion Procedures
 For most imaging data, DICOM image files are converted to BIDS standard formatting using an [HBCD-customized version](https://github.com/rordenlab/dcm2niix/tree/c5caaa9f858b704b61d3ff4a7989282922dd712e) of the [dcm2niix](https://github.com/rordenlab/dcm2niix) tool.
 One exception is MRS, for which vendor-specific raw data formats (Siemens `.dat`; Philips data/list; GE P-file) were converted to BIDS using [spec2nii v0.7.0](https://github.com/wtclarke/spec2nii).